HappyFunCorp/happy_seed/README.md

 ## Usage

 A simple rails generator for creating a simple app with a splash page and mailing list signup.
-To start, just run:
+To install, just run:

     $ \curl -sSL https://raw.githubusercontent.com/sublimeguile/seed/master/install.sh | bash